-Dave has over 40 years of experience as an acoustical consultant, having worked in a variety of areas including environmental, industrial, and architectural noise and vibration control.
+Dave has over 45 years of experience as an acoustical consultant, having worked in a variety of areas including environmental, industrial, and architectural noise and vibration control.
 He specializes in noise and vibration control for rail transportation systems and for construction projects.
 Dave has participated in a wide range of rail transportation projects in the U.S. and abroad including noise control for vehicles and facilities, compliance tests, environmental assessments, construction noise and vibration control and community measurement programs.
-He has provided acoustical consulting and design services to architects, engineers, planners, railroads, rapid transit properties, and government agencies around the world.
+He has provided acoustical consulting and design services to architects, engineers, planners, railroads, rapid transit properties, and government agencies worldwide.

-Dave is co-author of the FTA transit noise and vibration guidance manual as well as the Federal Railroad Administration manual for high-speed ground transportation projects.
-He has contributed to several technical handbook chapters during the course of his career and has also authored a number of technical papers for various professional organizations such as INCE, the Acoustical Society of America, the International Workshop on Railway Noise and the American Society of Civil Engineers.
+Dave is co-author of the Federal Transit Administration (FTA) transit noise and vibration guidance manual as well as the Federal Railroad Administration (FRA) manual for high-speed ground transportation projects.
+He has contributed to several technical handbook chapters over the course of his career and has also authored a number of technical papers for various professional organizations such as Institute of Noise Control Engineering (INCE), the Acoustical Society of America (ASA), the International Workshop on Railway Noise (IWRN) and the American Society of Civil Engineers (ASCE).

 CS Acoustics on Twitter